ceph/ceph/doc/architecture.rst

 Another problem for storage systems is the need to manually rebalance data when increasing or decreasing the size of a data cluster.
-Manual rebalancing works fine on small scales, but it is a nightmare at larger scales because hardware failure becomes an expectation rather than an exception.
+Manual rebalancing works fine on small scales, but it is a nightmare at larger scales because hardware additions are common and hardware failure becomes an expectation rather than an exception when operating at the petabyte scale and beyond.

-The operational challenges of managing legacy technologies with the burgeoning growth in the demand for unstructured storage makes legacy technologies inadequate for scaling into petabytes and beyond.
+The operational challenges of managing legacy technologies with the burgeoning growth in the demand for unstructured storage makes legacy technologies inadequate for scaling into petabytes.
 Some legacy technologies (e.g., SAN) can be considerably more expensive, and  more challenging to maintain when compared to using commodity hardware.
 Ceph  uses commodity hardware, becaues it is substantially less expensive to purchase (or to replace), and it only requires standard system administration skills to  use it.

 How Ceph Scales